is-bio/is-bio/docs/GitHub_App.md

 TODO: Registration successful.
 You must generate a private key in order to install your GitHub App.

-## Connect GitHub App to DeveloperPortfolio
+## Connect GitHub App to DeveloperPortfolioEngine

 Visit https://your-domain.com/admin/github_app_settings , then